bt-88/deltasight-statistics/README.md

 # DeltaSight.Statistics
 Efficient tracking of the statistical descriptors (Mean, St. Deviation, Variance) of a numeric sample.
-Manipulation of the descriptors is done *in line* with help of Welford's single pass algoirithm for updating the *variance* (and *standard deviation*).
+Manipulation of the descriptors is done *in one pass* with help of Welford's algoirithm for updating the *variance* (and *standard deviation*).

+Useful if you need to update the *running* statistics of a very large sample in *one pass*.
+For instance when processing streaming data.

 ## Code examples
 ### SampleStatistics